whitneyburton/portfolios/students/1603/brian-sayler/2016-08-04-brian-sayler-m3.markdown

   be an effective "implementer," but that he also would like to work on increasing his participation in the decision making process.

+**Feedback to Charles:**

+As a leader of the Bezos posse, Charles has coordinated meetings each week for a small group of students interested in business and entrepreneurship.
+I really enjoyed our discussions that we've had this module, and Charles played a large role in making our meetings well-planned, as well as moderating our discussions on business topics.
+I hope Charles keeps up the good work with Bezos posse.

+Our shared interest in business and entrepreneurship spawned the idea for "Cubby Stuffers," towards the end of our second Module.
+The initial idea was to solve the problem of a lack of convenient snack food available in close proximity to 1510 Blake Street.
+The business would provide a subscription service for snacks and other supplies, in which we would deliver product to a student's cubby on the weekends.
+All of module 3, Charles and I were interested in potentially starting this small business, and I'm glad we were able to work on it together for the self-directed project.
+It's been really interesting solving technical and business problems with with Charles, whose perpetual commitment, strong technical skills, and high-hearted personality make solving on tough problems fun.

+We ran into many challenges during our time working on the "Cubby Stuffers" application.
+This included setting up optional OAuth Logins, complex database associations, dealing with multiple APIs (one of them being the infamous Amazon API), and getting our feet wet with AJAX/Javascript.
+Charles and I effectively pair programed and divided and conquered to produce a well-tested and robust backend to the application.
+We certainly didn't put enough time in energy into the UX portion of the site though, and I encourage Charles to spend energy in thinking about making the process of using an application smooth.
+Charles and I agreed that working on this project gave us a stronger appreciation for UX/UI.

+I'm grateful that Charles was willing to work with me on the "Cubby Stuffers" experiment.
+While developing a Rails application that could potentially evolve into a real business, I've really enjoyed uncovering how having potential real-world customers affects the application development process.
+I look forward to working with Charles in our last module at Turing.

 ### Being a Community Member

 **Feedback from Erin:**